 The NCFRP carries out applied research on problems facing the freight industry that are not being adequately addressed by existing research programs.
-The program, which began in late 2006, is sponsored by the Office of the Assistant Secretary for Research and Technology (formerly Research and Innovative Technology Administration of the U.S. Department of Transportation.
+The program, which began in late 2006, is sponsored by the Office of the Assistant Secretary for Research and Technology (formerly Research and Innovative Technology Administration) of the U.S. Department of Transportation.
 NCFRP covers a range of issues to improve the efficiency, reliability, safety, and security of the nation's freight transportation system.
 The NCFRP was not reauthorized in the MAP-21 surface transportation legislation.
 However, work to complete previously-approved projects will continue until completed.

 Hazardous Materials Cooperative Research Program

 The HMCRP is a stakeholder-driven, problem-solving program, researching real-world, day-to-day operational issues in hazardous materials transportation with near- to mid-term time frames.
 The program, which began in late 2006, is sponsored by the Pipeline and Hazardous Materials Safety Administration of the U.S. Department of Transportation.
 The HMCRP was not reauthorized in the MAP-21 surface transportation legislation.
 However, work to complete previously-approved projects will continue until completed.

 National Cooperative Rail Research Program